 If your dog dies and you have a valid licence for it, it is possible to transfer that licence should you obtain another dog within 30 days.

-It is not possible to transfer a dog licence from one person to another.
+Is a dog licence transferable from one person to another?

 Penalties for no licence